 Connecting the dots

 "Digital being part of everything raises many challenges - silos, skills, technology and processes," Friedlein reveals.
 Isobar Global Commercial Strategy And Network Development Martin Baillie suggests a tactic: "Have data, client, technology and design or UX people get together and iterate forever until they find a solution.
 You become extremely lean and fast at finding out what works."

-He advises testing in real time - in a client briefing, test assumptions on PPC clicks, for example, by logging into AdWords during the meeting.
+He advises testing in real time - in a client briefing, test assumptions on PPC clicks, for example, by logging into Google Ads1 during the meeting.
 "Ideas and beautiful experiences don't come from sitting around a table, they come from tests."